Dhiraj123-star/interactive-data-apps/README.md

 ## 📈 Use Cases

-* Rapid prototyping of analytics dashboards
+* Rapid prototyping of interactive dashboards
-* Sales data visualization and filtering
+* Visualizing and analyzing sales data
+* Demonstrating **Streamlit + Plotly** integration
-* Learning and demonstration of Streamlit capabilities
+* Learning modern data visualization techniques

+---

+## 📄 License

+This project is licensed under the **MIT License** — you are free to use, modify, and distribute it.

 ---